prof18/RSS-Parser/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ![API](https://img.shields.io/badge/API-15%2B-brightgreen.svg?style=flat)

+### Due to a bug, release 1.4 isn't available.
+Please use 1.3.1 until next update

 This is an Android library to parse a RSS Feed.
 You can retrive the following information about an article:
 <ul>
 <li> Title